Marshal.GetActiveObject Method (String)

-The object that was requested; otherwise Nothing.
+The object that was requested; otherwise null.
 You can cast this object to any COM interface that it supports.

-exposes the COM GetActiveObject Function function from OLEAUT32.DLL; however, the latter expects a class identifier (CLSID) instead of the programmatic identifier (ProgID) expected by this method.
-To obtain a running instance of a COM object without a registered ProgID, use platform invoke to define the COM GetActiveObject Function function.
-For a description of platform invoke, see Consuming Unmanaged DLL Functions.
+GetActiveObject function from OLEAUT32.DLL; however, the latter expects a class identifier (CLSID) instead of the programmatic identifier (ProgID) expected by this method.
+To obtain a running instance of a COM object without a registered ProgID, use platform invoke to define the COM GetActiveObject function.
+For a description of platform invoke, see Consuming Unmanaged DLL Functions.exposes the COM

 Keys in the HKEY_CLASSES_ROOT subtree of the registry contain a variety of subkey types.
 Most of the subkeys are ProgIDs, which map a user-friendly string to a CLSID.
 Applications often use these human-readable strings instead of the numeric CLSIDs.
 Often, a component has a version-independent ProgID that is mapped to the latest version of the component that is installed on the system.